 Now, more than ever, RACGP New Fellows need strong and supportive mentors

-The RACGP Mentoring Program is a new initiative in 2020, offering approximately 60 RACGP New Fellows the opportunity to be mentored in order to achieve career objectives.
+The RACGP Mentoring Program is offering approximately 60 RACGP New Fellows the opportunity to be mentored in order to achieve career objectives.
 The program provides matching, training and support services for mentors and mentees for a minimum of six months.

 The primary aim of the Mentoring Program is to professionally and personally support RACGP members to manage pressures in a way that conduces to positive social and emotional well-being, collegiality and connectedness, career progression, job satisfaction and leadership skills.